Note: Viewing this movie requires a high speed internet connection and

 Note: Viewing this movie requires a high speed internet connection and Adobe Flash Player.

-Safety Series. a multipart instructional package developed for small community
+Fighter Safety Series. a multipart instructional package developed for small

-fire departments to address the problems faced by structural and wildland
+community fire departments to address the problems faced by structural and

-firefighters when fighting fires, especially those threatening structures in the
+wildland firefighters when fighting fires, especially those threatening

-wildland/urban interface.
-Although geared towards the Professional Fire
+structures in the wildland/urban interface.
+Although geared towards the

-Fighter it contains many valuable lessons for those individuals developing a
+Professional Fire Fighter it contains many valuable lessons for those

 Using Water Effectively